-All the elements of this Easter chocolate cake are made with simple ingredients and very easy to make.
+All the elements of this cake are made with simple ingredients and very easy to make.
 Making the caramel eggs and the nest is also a fun part of this recipe as well as decorating with them!

 My first Easter chocolate

 The very first time I went to London was in early April, I remember that Easter was my first event to celebrate overseas.
 I didn’t know anything about Easter until my homestay family gave me a huge bunny-shaped Easter chocolate.
 It was so yummy and I loved the idea that people celebrated a Sunday with chocolates, because that’s me eating chocolates all day without needing any excuse not to!